3lpsy/FactionDocs/docs/development/api/README.md

 Hides the given agent

 ## Agent Checkin
 This endpoint is used by Transports and Agents when they check in.
-It handles returning encrypted tasks for agents and recieveing encrypted task results from agents.
+It handles returning encrypted tasks for agents and receiving encrypted task results from agents.

 ### GET /agent/[agent_name]/checkin/
 Returns a JSON string containing the agent name and a base64 encoded list of [Agent Task Messages]